This post may contain affiliate links. Please read our privacy policy.

 I’ve been making the same scone base for years because to me, it’s perfect.

 One of my favorite things about scones is that they’re super customizable.
-From vanilla bean scones, glazed orange scones and bacon and cheddar Scones to these lemony blueberry scones – I’m pretty confident that you can create a scone with just about anything in your fridge.
+From vanilla bean scones, cherry scones, glazed orange scones and bacon and cheddar Scones to these lemony blueberry scones – I’m pretty confident that you can create a scone with just about anything in your fridge.

 Sweet or savory, scones are something you can eat for breakfast, snack with tea, or as dessert at the end of the day.
 Blueberries are starting to get perfect around here, and I just can’t refuse a fresh summer berry.